Skip to contents

 The primary focus of BGGM is Gaussian graphical modeling (the inverse covariance matrix).
 The residue is a suite of useful methods not explicitly for GGMs:

-1. Bivariate correlations for binary (tetrachoric), ordinal (polychoric), mixed (rank based), and continous (Pearson's) data zero_order_cors.
+1. Bivariate correlations for binary (tetrachoric), ordinal (polychoric), mixed (rank based), and continuous (Pearson's) data zero_order_cors.

 2. Multivariate regression for binary (probit), ordinal (probit), mixed (rank likelihood), and continous data (estimate).

-3. Multiple regression for binary (probit), ordinal (probit), mixed (rank likelihood), and continous data (e.g., coef.estimate).
+3. Multiple regression for binary (probit), ordinal (probit), mixed (rank likelihood), and continuous data (e.g., coef.estimate).

 Note on Conditional (In)dependence Models for Latent Data:

 All of the data types (besides continuous) model latent data.
-That is, unoboserved data that is assumed to be Gaussian distributed.
+That is, unobserved (latent) data is assumed to be Gaussian.
 For example, a tetrachoric correlation (binary data) is a special case of a polychoric correlation (ordinal data).
-Both relations are between "theorized normally distributed continuous latent variables" (Wikipedia).
-In both instances, the correpsonding partial correlation between observed variables is conditioned on the remaining variables in the latent space.
-This implies that interpration is similar to continuous data, but with respect to latent variables.
+Both capture relations between "theorized normally distributed continuous latent variables" (Wikipedia).
+In both instances, the corresponding partial correlation between observed variables is conditioned on the remaining variables in the latent space.
+This implies that interpretation is similar to continuous data, but with respect to latent variables.
 We refer interested users to page 2364, section 2.2, in Webb and Forster (2008) .

 High Dimensional Data?

-BGGM was builit specificially for social-behvarioal scientists.
+BGGM was built specifically for social-behavioral scientists.
 Of course, the methods can be used by all researchers.
-However, there is not support for high-dimensonal data (i.e., more variables than observations) that are common place in the genetics literature.
+However, there is currently not support for high-dimensional data (i.e., more variables than observations) that are common place in the genetics literature.
 These data are rare in the social-behavioral sciences.
 In the future, support for high-dimensional data may be added to BGGM.

 References